kirkofypsi/7DWorkProblemModel/taxonomy.md

 ### 7. Work Organization

-__Work Organization__ dimension groups work satisfaction factors related to employees satisfaction of working in an organization where all work processes are managed smoothly and efficiently.
+__Work organization__ dimension groups work satisfaction factors related to employees satisfaction of working in an organization where all work processes are managed smoothly and efficiently.